giannilmbd/dynare/doc/manual/source/running-dynare.rst

         Instructs Dynare to no create a logfile of this run in ``FILENAME.log.`` The default is to create the logfile.

-    .. option:: output=second|third
+    .. option:: output=first|second|third

        Instructs the preprocessor to output derivatives of the dynamic model at least up to the given order.
+The `first` option is useful in larger models when debugging steady state computation, because it allows overriding the default computation and output of dynamic second order derivatives in case of the mod-file not containing commands for further computations.

     .. option:: language=matlab|julia